In BESE races, business favorites also money leaders

 The new panel will also decide whether state Superintendent of Education John White, who has held the job since 2012, gets a long-term contract.

-All six contenders who hold leads in cash on hand just ahead of the primary are backed by the powerful Louisiana Association of Business and Industry, which regularly donates heavily to BESE contests.
+All six contenders who hold leads in "cash on hand" just ahead of the primary are backed by the powerful Louisiana Association of Business and Industry, which donates heavily to BESE contests.

 LABI generally backs candidates who favor sweeping changes in public schools, including charter schools, school vouchers and public school letter grades.

-Other active players in BESE races, the Louisiana Federation of Teachers and Louisiana Association of Educators, generally support candidates who favor traditional public schools, and who oftentimes support efforts to roll back school overhaul efforts from recent years.
+Other active players in BESE races, the Louisiana Federation of Teachers, called LFT, and Louisiana Association of Educators, or LAE, generally support candidates who favor traditional public schools, and who oftentimes support efforts to roll back school overhaul efforts from recent years.

 District 1: Garvey, a Republican backed by LABI and the longest serving member of BESE, reported $2,959 in cash on hand.